 Other than artificial or lab-made supplements, folic acid can also be found in natural food items.
 Beans, peanuts, fruits, eggs, whole grains, liver, and seafood can be good sources of folate or folic acid.
 Different types of dark leafy vegetables like spinach, lettuce, asparagus, and broccoli are primary sources of folic acid as well.

 Correlation between folic acid intake and having twins

 Does folic acid help get pregnant with twins?
 This is a common question among many people who are trying to have two little angels at the same time.
-To answer this question we have to look at different researches and decide which one to take.
-First, let’s look at the studies that have affirmative answers on this.
+To answer this question we have to look at different research and decide which one to take.
+First, let’s look at the studies that have affirmative answers to this.

 There was one Swedish study that concluded that there might be a correlation between folic acid intake and twin pregnancies.
 The study was conducted on over 2000 women and after reviewing all the medicines they had taken from 1994, it was seen that the rate of twin birth was significantly higher in those who did consume the vitamin.
 The rate was as much as 2.8%.
 The study also took data on those who took IVF, one type of artificial fertilization.

 The study then found that mothers who took folic acid had a higher rate of multiple ovulation meaning multiple kids.
 The reason this study was conducted particularly was because of a government policy.
 In order to reduce the risk of neurological disease among infants or fetuses, it was advised to increase the amount of folic acid in food like cereal.

 You can watch this video to know more about reducing birth defects with the help of folic acid –

 However, this study was not accepted by many researchers.
 There has also been another study with a larger population in China that was conducted on 2,40,000 people.
 The study then showed that consuming folic acid has no correlation with having twins.
 Even the official website of NHS directly says that folic acid doesn’t help get pregnant nor does it increase fertility.